-And if you want to start gawping at ray tracing games right now, we detail the hardware you need to get it up and running as well was which games support it.
-Read on for everything you need to know about ray tracing.
+And if you want to start gawping at ray tracing games right now, we detail the hardware you need to get it up and running, as well as which games support it.

 Related: Best graphics cards 2019